davebraze/david-braze/content/consulting/consultation.md

 challenges.

-Your data may be generated internally, or it may come from public sources like state departments of education, the US census, and so on, or both.
-Regardless, I can help you to use the information available to you to uncover actionable insights to better serve your clients and communities.
+Your data may be generated internally, or it may come from public sources like state departments of education or the US census.
+Regardless, I can help you to use your data to gain insights you can use to better serve your clients and communities.

-Generally, I work on a on a fee-for-service basis, although I take on occasional *pro bono* work for non-profits, as well.
+Generally, I work on a on a fee-for-service basis, although I take on occasional *pro bono* work for non-profits as well.
 [Get in touch](/contact) if you would like to learn more.
 I will gladly provide references on request.